Robert A. Heinlein: Views

-Heinlein's books probe a range of ideas about a range of topics such as sex, race, politics, and the military.
+Heinlein's books probe a range of ideas about a range of topics such as sexuality, race, politics, and the military.
 Many were seen as radical or as ahead of their time in their social criticism.
 His books have inspired considerable debate about the specifics, and the evolution, of Heinlein's own opinions, and have earned him both lavish praise and a degree of criticism.
 He has also been accused of contradicting himself on various philosophical questions.

 Brian Doherty cites William Patterson, saying that the best way to gain an understanding of Heinlein is as a "full-service iconoclast, the unique individual who decides that things do not have to be, and won't continue, as they are".
 He says this vision is "at the heart of Heinlein, science fiction, libertarianism, and America.
 Heinlein imagined how everything about the human world, from our sexual mores to our religion to our automobiles to our government to our plans for cultural survival, might be flawed, even fatally so."

 The critic Elizabeth Anne Hull, for her part, has praised Heinlein for his interest in exploring fundamental life questions, especially questions about "political power—our responsibilities to one another" and about "personal freedom, particularly sexual freedom".

 Edward R. Murrow hosted a series on CBS Radio called This I Believe, which solicited an entry from Heinlein in 1952.
-Titled "Our Noble, Essential Decency", it is probably the most enduring and popular entry.
+Titled "Our Noble, Essential Decency".
 In it, Heinlein broke with the normal trends, stating that he believed in his neighbors (some of whom he named and described), community, and towns across America that share the same sense of good will and intentions as his own, going on to apply this same philosophy to the US, and humanity in general.